ngkangting/CSS-Grid/README.md

     This method is similar to the **List Method**, except that in the **Dynamic List Method**, the number of items in each row is dynamic, and may change according to the width of the view-port.

     For this method, 2 new functions of CSS Grid will be used, the **repeat() function** and the **minmax() function**, together with new values of **auto-fit**, **auto-fill** and the stretching fraction unit, **fr**.

+    Fractional unit is a unit that fills up the entire remaining space but it will never fill space that is smaller than the minimum content of a row or a column.
+If the content gets too wide, the fractional unit will take the minimum width that needs to fill the column without overflowing.

 - **Positioning with Numbers Method**